Polish

 Then I met my wife.

 She was fiery, proper fire, the kind of woman who calls you out when you’re being a muppet and kisses you like she means it.
 She made me feel like a normal man.
-Like I wasn’t just stitched together out of rage and survival.
-We got married.
-We had a daughter.
+We got married and had a daughter.

 My mother found out.
 Of course she did.